Premiership of Margaret Thatcher: Falklands War, 1982

 On 2 April 1982, the ruling Argentine military junta invaded the Falkland Islands, and on 3 April invaded South Georgia, British Crown Colonies that Britain had always ruled but which Argentina had claimed.
 Thatcher had not previously shown concern for the islands and had proposed large-scale cuts to her naval forces.
-Thatcher listened primarily to Admiral Henry Leach, the First Sea Lord; and to Admiral Sir Terence Lewin, the Chief of the Defence Staff.
+Thatcher listened primarily to Admiral Sir Henry Leach, the First Sea Lord; and to Admiral Sir Terence Lewin, the Chief of the Defence Staff.
 She immediately decided to expel the invaders.
 She replaced foreign minister Lord Carrington with Francis Pym and rounded up diplomatic support.
 The United Nations Security Council denounced Argentina's aggression, and France and other allies provided diplomatic and military support.
 In the United States, Reagan was supportive, but he also launched diplomatic initiatives to resolve the crisis without a war.
 Thatcher assembled and sent a naval task force to take back control in three days.

 This map summarises the deployment of Argentine versus British naval forces around the Islands before the Argentine was sunk.

 In the six weeks it took to arrive, she engaged in diplomatic efforts moderated by Reagan's secretary of state Alexander Haig, but Argentina rejected all compromise proposals.
 Public opinion, and both major parties, backed Thatcher's aggressive response.
 The task force sank an Argentine cruiser, forcing the Argentine Navy back to its home harbours.
 However, it had to deal with a nearby land-based Argentine Air Force, using primarily surface-to-air heat-seeking missiles, Harriers, and V bombers, the last to crater the Port Stanley runway.
 Argentine forces in the Falklands surrendered on 14 June; the operation was hailed as a great triumph, with only 258 British casualties.
-Victory brought a wave of patriotic enthusiasm and contributed to Thatcher's re-election, with one poll showing that 84% of the electorate approved of the Prime Minister's handling of the crisis.
+Victory brought a wave of patriotic enthusiasm and contributed to Thatcher's re-election, with one poll showing that 84% of the electorate approved of the prime minister's handling of the crisis.
 (Note: For Thatcher's perspective, see Moore (2013) and Campbell (2003).)

 Restoring British control over a small colony was a response to aggression, but it also represented a sensibility that Britain had a responsibility to protect its "kith and kin."
 Thatcher saw the issue as freedom versus oppression and dictatorship.
 Her sensibility was widely shared in the UK.
 Historian Ezequiel Mercau argues that the islanders' demands for decolonisation were weak.
 Instead their predominant sentiment was a close "kith and kin" identification with the people of Great Britain that gave the Falklanders a "loyalty to the Crown."